Topical Vitamin C for Skin Aging

 But to get significant results and anti-aging benefits, you need to apply your C cream or serum within a short time after it's been opened or premix the vitamin C powder in your hand with your favorite moisturizer.

-• it contains the most highly absorbable form called L-ascorbic acid
+• contains the most highly absorbable form called L-ascorbic acid

-• it contains at least 10% concentration or higher
+• has at least 10% concentration or higher

-• it is packed in airtight AND dark containers to preserve it; or
+• is packed in airtight AND dark containers to preserve it; or

-• it can be mixed up fresh before each use
+• can be mixed up fresh before each use

 Vitamin C for skin aging: Products serums and creams